-Under Standard 1, election programmes are also subject to the same broadcasting standards as other programme under the Code of Broadcasting Standards in New Zealand.
+Under Standard 1, election programmes are also subject to the same broadcasting standards as other programmes, for Radio, Free-to-Air TV, or Pay TV.

 There is one important exception - the balance standard (which requires broadcasters to make reasonable efforts, or give reasonable opportunities, to present significant points of view on controversial issues of public importance) does not apply to election programmes (section 73 of the Broadcasting (Election Programmes and Election Advertising) Amendment Act 2017).